mattcroat/redesign/posts/sveltekit-for-beginners/sveltekit-for-beginners.md

 ---
-title: 'Full Stack SvelteKit For Beginners'
+title: Full Stack SvelteKit For Beginners
-description: 'SvelteKit is an opinionated full stack framework that ties the frontend and backend together delivering the best developer and user experience'.
+description: SvelteKit is an opinionated full stack framework that ties the frontend and backend together delivering the best developer and user experience.
 slug: 'sveltekit-for-beginners'
 published: '2022-2-28'
 category: 'sveltekit'
 image: 'social-image.webp'
-series: 'true'
+series: true
-draft: 'false'
+draft: false
 ---

 # Full Stack Web Development With SvelteKit For Beginners